kuritsu/pozoledf-sample-app/README.md

 Notice that the following Jenkins credentials are required to get a successful build:

-- docker-registry-fqdn: Text with the fully qualified Docker Registry address.
-Ex. `myregistry.docker.com:8081`.
+- `docker-registry-fqdn`: Text with the host name of your Docker Registry.
+Ex. `myregistry.docker.com`.
-- jenkins-github-cred: User and password from GitHub.
+- `jenkins-github-creds`: User and password from GitHub.
 Instead of using a personal password, you should use a PAT (Personal Access Token), check [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more details.
 It requires only the `repo` and `user` scopes.

 The docker image we use in Jenkins with all the tools required can be found in the `Dockerfile-pipeline` file.
 It is hosted already in Docker Hub with the name `kuritsu/pozoledf-jenkins-util:latest` as can be noted in the Jenkinsfile.